Roman Catholic

 details of death

-During Wisła–Odra Offensive aiming at reaching Odra river line, in the last months of military conflict of the World War II — started by German and Russian invasion of Poland in 09.1939 did not heed evacuation orders and remained in his parish village.
+During Wisła–Odra Offensive aiming at reaching Odra river line, in the last months of military conflict of the World War II — started by German and Russian invasion of Poland in 09.1939 — initially heeded German evacuation orders and left his parish village.

 The village was captured by the Russians on c.
-30.01.1945 (on the day nearby abandoned by the Germans Skwierzyna fell to the Russians).
-Murdered by drunken Russian soldiers a dozen or so days later.
+30.01.1945 (on that day nearby Skwierzyna, abandoned by the Germans, fell to the Russians).

 A day earlier Russians murdered curate of the neighbouring parish, Przytoczna, Fr Leo Klemt.